nla-group/ABBA/readme.md

 * All contributors to the UCR Time Series Classification Archive (https://www.cs.ucr.edu/~eamonn/time_series_data_2018/)
 * Dr Timothy D. Butters for help with C++ and SWIG
-* Massimiliano Fasi for performance profiling code
+* Massimiliano Fasi for the performance profiling code

 ## References

 [1] S. Elsworth and S. Güttel.
-ABBA: A symbolic time series representation building Brownian bridges, MIMS Eprint 2019.$ (<url>), Manchester Institute for Mathematical Sciences, The University of Manchester, UK, 2019.
+ABBA: Adaptive Brownian bridge-based symbolic aggregation of time series, MIMS Eprint 2019.$ (<url>), Manchester Institute for Mathematical Sciences, The University of Manchester, UK, 2019.